-As stated in the PDD, the project will reduce the environment impacts, like the population of lies, possible spread of disease and odour.
+As stated in the PDD, the project implementation has beneficial environment impacts like reduction in the population of flies, of possible spread of disease, and of odor.
 Also, the environmental licenses for each farm were presented by the Project Proponent.